datajoint/datajoint-python/docs-parts/existing/1-Loading-Classes_lang1.rst

 ..     :file: virtual-module-ERD.svg

-Note that dj.Diagram can extract the diagram from a schema object or from a python module containing its schema object, lending further support to the convention of one-to-one correspondence between database schemas and Python modules in a datajoint project:
+Note that dj.Diagram can extract the diagram from a schema object or from a Python module containing its schema object, lending further support to the convention of one-to-one correspondence between database schemas and Python modules in a DataJoint project:

 ``dj.Diagram(uni)``